Collateral (film): Plot

-Daniel seemingly gives a correct answer, but Vincent unexpectedly shoots Daniel in the head, dissatisfied with his answer.
-He then reveals the correct answer.
-Learning of Max's nightly visits to the hospital to see his mother Ida, Vincent insists that Max proceed with the visit, where they inadvertently encounter Fanning in the hospital elevator but remain anonymous to each other.
-At the hospital, Ida is dismissive of her son's efforts but acts warmly around Vincent.
-She proudly tells Vincent that Max has his own limousine company, revealing Max has been lying to her for her approval.
-Overwhelmed, Max leaves, steals Vincent's briefcase, and hurls it onto a freeway where it is destroyed by a passing truck.
-With the information on his last two targets destroyed, Vincent coerces Max to meet drug lord Felix Reyes-Torrena to re-obtain the information.
+Learning of Max's nightly visits to the hospital to see his mother, Vincent insists that Max proceed with the visit.
+At the hospital, Ida proudly tells Vincent that Max has his own limousine company, revealing Max has been lying to her for her approval.

-Max, posing as Vincent, acquires the information but Reyes-Torrena orders his men to kill "Vincent" if he does not complete the job.
-Max heads with Vincent to a nightclub, seeking the next target, Peter Lim.
-Fanning, while seeking a connection between the three victims, visits FBI agent Frank Pedrosa.
-Pedrosa identifies the victims as witnesses in a federal grand jury indicting Reyes-Torrena the following day.
-Pedrosa thinks that Max is the hitman, based on FBI surveillance of Max entering and leaving Reyes-Torrena's bar, and orders the FBI agents to protect Lim.
-At the nightclub, Vincent kills Reyes-Torrena's hitmen, Lim, and his bodyguards.
+Overwhelmed, Max steals Vincent's briefcase and runs, eventually hurling it onto a freeway where it is destroyed.
+Vincent coerces Max to meet drug lord Felix Reyes-Torrena to re-obtain the information on his last two targets.
+Max, posing as Vincent, acquires the information and leaves.
+Reyes-Torrena orders his men to kill "Vincent" if he does not complete the job.

+Max goes with Vincent to a nightclub, seeking the next target, Peter Lim.
+Fanning seeks a connection between the three victims and visits FBI agent Frank Pedrosa, who identifies the victims as witnesses in a federal grand jury which will indict Reyes-Torrena the following day.
+Pedrosa sees FBI surveillance of Max entering and leaving Reyes-Torrena's bar, concludes that Max is the hitman and orders the FBI agents to protect Lim.
+At the nightclub, Vincent blends in with the drunk and dancing crowd, then kills Reyes-Torrena's hitmen, Lim, and his bodyguards.
 Fanning rescues Max and smuggles him outside, but Vincent fatally shoots Fanning and coerces Max back into the cab.

-Following their getaway, Max confronts Vincent about his nihilistic beliefs, and they trade insults just before Max deliberately crashes the cab.
+Following their getaway, Max and Vincent get into an argument, with Max repeating Vincent's nihilistic rhetoric about the value of human life.
+The argument eventually culminates in Max deliberately crashing the cab, attempting to kill Vincent, but it instead only wounds him.
 Vincent escapes, but a police officer tries to arrest Max after seeing the corpse in the trunk.
-Max notices Vincent's open laptop, revealing that his final target is Annie.
-Max overpowers the police officer with Vincent's gun and rushes toward Annie's office building.
-Stealing a bystander's phone, Max calls Annie to warn her.
-Max reveals details about Vincent's previous victims, urging her to call 911.
-Vincent, who has armed himself with a gun from a security guard, corners Annie but is shot and wounded by Max, who escapes with Annie on foot.
+Max notices Vincent's open laptop, which reveals that his final target is Annie.
+Max overpowers the police officer, takes his gun and rushes toward Annie's office building.

+Stealing a bystander's phone, Max calls Annie to warn her and urge her to call 911.
+Vincent arms himself with a gun from a security guard and corners Annie, but he is shot and wounded by Max, who escapes with Annie on foot.
 Vincent pursues the pair onto a metro rail train.
-Cornered on the train, Max engages Vincent in a sudden shootout.
-Vincent, fatally wounded, slumps into a seat.
-Max and Annie get off at the next station, as a deceased Vincent continues riding alone on the train.
+Cornered on the train, Max engages Vincent in a shootout, blindly firing at one another through the carriages.
+Vincent attempts to reload his gun, but realises he is fatally wounded with a bullet to the heart, and collapses into a seat.
+Max and Annie get off the train, whilst Vincent's dead body remains riding alone, somewhat proving his worldview correct as the nearby passengers remain unaware of his death.